Wales Rally GB: 1980s

+The 1985 event was the longest RAC Rally to date, with a total length of 3,465 km, with 79 hours of driving and 33 hours of rest over six days.
+Following the death of Henri Toivonen in 1986, limits on overall event length and stage length were put in place.
+Night stages were still permitted, however minimum break times prevented stages taking places through the night.

 The 1986 RAC Rally was the last European event for Group B vehicles.
 These highly tuned turbocharged cars were to be banned as they were deemed too powerful and dangerous, in light of the various accidents in which they were involved.
 In the end, the Peugeot 205 T16 Evo.
 2s of Timo Salonen, Juha Kankkunen and Mikael Sundström took three of the top four places, with only Markku Alén's second position in the Lancia Delta S4 preventing a monopoly of the podium.

 There were 83 finishers out of 150 starters in 1986, compared to year of worst attrition in 1981 when only 54 of the 151 starters reached the end.
 This was in stark contrast to the early years: in 1938, there were only 6 retirements from 237 starters.

 1990s

-Until 1989 the event was held without crews performing reconnaissance runs through the route beforehand.
-From 1990 onwards the format which is now standard in international rallying was adopted.
+During the 1990s, the length of the rally was gradually reduced, in line with other international rallies.
+1989 was the last event to take place over 5 days, with 1995 the last event to take place over 4 days.
+The 1990 event was the first to allow crews to use pacenotes, as previous editions did not allow crews to perform reconnaissance runs through the route beforehand.

+1996 would be the last time to-date that forest stages would be run outside of Wales, with the opening leg taking place in Kielder Forest and the Scottish Borders.